Overview

 - Submit secrets or API keys to Google, to make them available in Cloud Functions.

-- Add and Deploy security rules.
+- Add and deploy security rules.

 - List the Firebase projects linked to the Google account.